 Laid-down turns in extremecarving are the goal of most snowboarders who are seriously keen on carving.
 And on one hand it is great because the overall level of snowboarding in Russia will become only higher because of this.
 A lot of videos and photos with these elements appeared in the last couple of years.
 On the other hand technique and beauty of extremecarving as a style suffers from such approach when people are interested only in laid-down turns.
 And we want to warn all the beginners – do not chase the closeness of snow!
 Look at those who learnt to fall on the slope and who roll over from one laid-down turn to another like roly-poly.
-Or look at those who cannot get up from the snow because they don’t know how to do it…
+Look at those who can't get up from the snow because they don’t know how to do it.

 To examine in details everything that happens during these seconds which we spend in laid-down turn we need to remember all the phases of the turn.
 Besides one more phase is added when we talk about laid down turns, it is the phase of rise initiation.

 These phases are marked with colors on the picture at the right and their right timing in the turn affects the quality of riding significantly.